Join the Peartember celebration for giveaways, exclusive templates, and more! Learn more >

 Using Pear Deck in K-12 Math Classrooms

-Browse the premade math templates.
+Browse the premade math templates

 Pear Deck has several premade math templates that range from identifying geometric shapes, to “what doesn’t belong,” to solving equations, to even a neat Desmos mapper function.
 A personal favorite of mine is the graphing template, which was so wonderful to use when I taught linear and non-linear relationships.
 I am also a fan of the number line template and used this heavily when I taught the upper elementary grades.
 There’s a good chance you’ll be able to find a template that resonates with you and your math content area.

-Don’t be afraid to browse the other templates.
+Don’t be afraid to browse the other templates

 You don’t just have to stick to the math templates — there is great merit in checking out what some of the other templates have to offer!
 I am a big fan of using the ELA templates in the following ways: